needle-tools/needle-engine-support/documentation/export.md

 > You can ignore specific objects on export by tagging them as `EditorOnly`.
 This is often preferred over simply disabling them, as disabled objects still get exported in case they're turned on later.

-> **Note:** Only scripts and data on and inside those root objects is exported.
+> **Note**: Only scripts and data on and inside those root objects is exported.
 Scripts and data outside of them are not exported.
 Read about [scripting here](./scripting.md)

 ### Prefabs
 [Prefabs ⇡](https://docs.unity3d.com/Manual/Prefabs.html) can be exported as invidual glTF files and instantiated at runtime.
 To mark a Prefab for export, add a ``GltfObject`` component to the prefab asset.
 Tt will automatically be exported even when it's not in your scene if you reference it from other GameObjects.